-Whilst you may be able to get by in popular destinations around Southeast Asia with just English, you may struggle in more off the beaten path destinations.
-Google translate is fantastic for helping you communicate with locals.
+Whilst you may be able to get by in popular destinations around Southeast Asia with just English, you may struggle in more off-the-beaten-path destinations.
+Google Translate is fantastic for helping you communicate with locals.
 There is also a nifty feature where you can click on the camera and scan text which will then translate it into your chosen language.
 This ended up being a lifesaver for us when we were travelling in Central Asia, where we kept buying cartons of yoghurt thinking they were cartons of milk.
 Once we found out about this feature we were eventually able to enjoy milk on our cereal.

 Duolingo is our favourite language learning app that can be used for free.
 It is perfect for getting to grips with the basics as well as becoming more proficient.
 This app certainly helped us get by in Spain and whilst living and backpacking in Vietnam.

-Whatsapp is a handy app for communicating with locals for things such as accommodation or excursion bookings.
+Whatsapp is a handy app for communicating with locals about things such as accommodation or excursion bookings.
 With Whatsapp, you can easily call or message someone using data without the need for a sim card in that country.
 It is a much cheaper alternative to making international phone calls or sending texts.

 Apps for dealing with your photos

 Backing up your photos on the go is a must.
-You certainly don’t want to lose your precious photos because your SD corrupted or your phone got misplaced.
+You certainly don’t want to lose your precious photos because your SD is corrupted or your phone got misplaced.

 Lightroom is our go-to photo editor app.
 With all the options and filters available, it is super easy to have your photos looking professional in no time.

 For a simpler photo editing app, Snapseed is a good choice.
-Easily apply filers or simply brighten up a photo.
+Easily apply filters or simply brighten up a photo.
 You can also resize images to make them the optimal size for your blog or Instagram.